-Principle: CLIMATE AND ENVIRONMENTAL POLICIES
+Principle: ENVIRONMENTAL REGULATION

-Should Consider Costs and Technology
+Regulators Should Consider Cost-effectiveness and Available Technology

 LPPC members are dedicated to protecting the environment and the health and welfare of the communities we serve.
 Currently about 36 percent of LPPC member-owned capacity is carbon-free, and this number is expected to increase by 10 percent in the next 10 years.
 LPPC members are also projected to purchase an additional 5,024 MW of carbon-free wind, solar, nuclear and hydro power over the next 10 years, which is 90 percent of members’ supply purchases.

 LPPC members work with policymakers to find the right balance between environmental regulations and keeping rates affordable for American families.

 LPPC believes that any future federal climate policy should be established first by Congress and implemented by EPA.
 LPPC supports environmental regulations that are consistent with statutory authority and those offering the greatest flexibility and recognition of regional differences.

 LPPC supports deployment of renewable energy resources.
 LPPC works with policymakers to ensure that any clean-energy legislation enacted recognizes regional differences regarding renewable resources and provides credit for all forms of clean energy, including nuclear, energy efficiency, conservation, hydro, and coal with CO2 capture.

 Across the United States, LPPC members are actively reducing greenhouse gases and lowering customer electric bills through conservation, energy efficiency and the use of renewable resources.